Data-Driven Debugging for Functional Side Channels: Implementation Details

-\textit{Hierarchical clustering.} The clustering algorithm with complete link method~\cite{R} obtains $k$ clusters in each iteration ($k$ = 1 in the first iteration).
-In each iteration, after clustering, it checks that all pairs in cannot-link are in different clusters.
-If the condition is not satisfied, it increases $k$ to $k+1$ and run the algorithm again (if $k <= K$).
+\textit{Hierarchical clustering.} The clustering algorithm with complete link method~\cite{R} obtains $k$ clusters ($k \leq K$).
+In each iteration ($k$ = 1 in the first iteration), it applies the hierarchal clustering, and then checks the cannot-link constraints to make sure that all the functions in the cannot-link set are in different clusters.
+If the condition is not satisfied, it increases $k$ to $k+1$ and runs the next iteration.
 Otherwise, it returns $\Ff = \seq{f_1, f_2, \ldots, f_{k}}$.
-Hierarchical clustering is agnostic to constraints and the constraints are verified after the clustering.
+Hierarchical clustering is agnostic to the constraints, and the constraints are checked after the clustering.

-\textit{Non-functional clustering.} We extend the well-establish noninterference implementation ~\cite{MolnarPSW05} to our setting with quantified discovery of leaks.
-For every public input value, we form cannot-link constrains and apply one of the clustering algorithm with the infinity norm and an indistinguishably distance $\varepsilon$.
-Finally, we choose the largest number of clusters among all values of the public input.
+\textit{Point-wise clustering.} We use the definition of well-establish $\epsilon$-approximate noninterference in~\cite{DBLP:conf/ccs/ChenFD17,DBLP:conf/icse/nilizadeh} for point-wise clustering.
+For every public input value, we form cannot-link constrains and apply one of the clustering algorithms with the $\infty$-norm and the tolerance $\varepsilon$.
+Finally, we choose the largest number of clusters among all values of the public inputs.

-\textbf{DiscLearning.} For each secret value, the evaluation of an auxiliary variable is a function in the domain of public input.
-We use B-spline functions to represent the auxiliary functions in general, but we also allow to fit simpler functions such polynomial functions.
-Then, we cluster the functions and use the decision tree model to learn discriminant formulas.
+\textbf{$\textsc{DiscLearning}$ component.} Using the auxiliary variables $\Aa$ as features and the functional clusters $\Ff$ as labels, the problem of learning discriminant models becomes a standard classification problem.
+The white-box decision tree model explains what auxiliary features are contributing to different clusters.
+We use the CART decision tree algorithm~\cite{Breiman/1984/CART}.

+\textbf{\toolname framework.} Figure~\ref{fig:FUCHSIA} shows the steps of \toolname for a defender to discover and explain timing side channels. \begin{itemize} \item[(i)] The user (defender) starts interacting with $\toolname$ by feeding the program or library $\Pp$ to the fuzzing engine.
+This involves modifying the fuzzing driver to call the main method in program $\Pp$ with secret input variables $X$, public input variables $Y$, and an order on the public input $\prec_Y$. \toolname supports all variable types and provides various options for ordering the public input variables including the size (default), the lexicographic order, and the number of set bits.
+The user can optionally tune the parameter determining the number of public values to be generated per each secret value in the fuzzing driver (the default value for this parameter is 3).